Canada's Nurse helps lift Sparks past Storm on home soil in WNBA pre-season action

 “This is a really special arena," she said.
 "I’ve been able to see Darnell play quite a few games here and to be able to have him and his kids come to the game today, that’s really special because I don’t get to see them as often since they’re always here when I’m home and vice versa."

 NOTES: The game began with a moment of silence for murdered and missing Indigenous women.
-Elder Myrna Yellowbird of the Samson Cree Nations offered a prayer … when the national anthems began, only the Sparks players were on the court.
-The Storm players arrived late, after the American anthem was finished and “O Canada” had almost wrapped … The WNBA has played two other pre-season games outside of the United States, in Monterrey, Mexico (2004) and Manchester, England (2011).
+Elder Myrna Yellowbird of the Samson Cree Nations offered a prayer. ...
+The WNBA has played two other pre-season games outside of the United States, in Monterrey, Mexico (2004) and Manchester, England (2011).

 This report by The Canadian Press was first published May 4, 2024.